DataDog/integrations-core/mysql/README.md

 | mysql.info.schema.size | GAUGE |

 ### Events

-The MySQL check does not include any event at this time.
+The MySQL check does not include any events.

 ### Service Checks